-Six Quick Ways to Reduce Expenses and Save Cash.
+Six Quick Ways to Reduce Expenses, Save Cash and Spend Less Money

 1. Start contributing to your employers 401 (k) plan or open a Traditional IRA account.
 Both of these retirement accounts are an indirect way of saving money by reducing your taxes.
 Contributions to a 401 (k) plan or a Traditional IRA account lower your taxable income.
 In addition, they provide an investment vehicle so you can start saving for retirement.

 Estimated monthly savings – varies depending on income level and contribution to other retirement accounts.
 You can review the IRS contributions limits here.